steaklive/EveryRay-Rendering-Engine/README.md

 Rendering engine/framework written in C++/DirectX 11.
 https://youtu.be/_htQNxesr9U

 !!!TEMP!!!
-At the moment only **"testScene"** and **"testScene_simple"** load correctly (others, like "sponzaScene", "terrainScene" are to be added). "testScene" contains GI support with light probes which are generated with the first launch (generating diffuse+specular probes and saving them on disk might take several minutes depending on your PC specs; in the future I will be adding pregenerated archives of probes for scenes to this repo).
+At the moment only **"testScene"** and **"testScene_simple"** load correctly (other, like "sponzaScene", "terrainScene" are to be added). "testScene" contains GI support with light probes which are generated with the first launch (generating diffuse+specular probes and saving them on disk might take several minutes depending on your PC specs; in the future I will be adding pregenerated archives of probes for scenes to this repo).
 The second one has no probes assigned to the level, so you can use that scene if you do not need GI (its a very lightweight scene)

 # Some of the rendering features
 - Deferred + Forward